d-gran/Java-Microservice-Bootstrap/README.md

 ### Deployment

-Having Docker daemon up, in a `docker` catalog please run:
+Having Docker daemon up, in a `docker` catalog this example can be launched by:
-`docker-compose up -d --build`
+`docker-compose up -d --build --scale first-business-service=3 --scale second-business-service=3` 3 replicas per service serve only as an example.

 ### Contributing